Alvicina/9.MINISHELL/README.md

-The aim of this project is for us to create our own shell, having as our reference how bash does things.
+The aim of this project is for us to create our own shell, taking as reference bash.

 [README_MINISHELL.pdf](https://github.com/Alvicina/MINISHELL/files/15310207/README_MINISHELL.pdf)